 Have you noticed a trend towards minimal lifestyles?
 It's everywhere.
-From Instagram accounts about packing everything into a camper van and sodding off (#vanlife), to decluttering your mental state with mindfulness.
+From Instagram accounts about packing everything into a camper van and leaving the ratrace (#vanlife), to decluttering your mental state with mindfulness.
 Of course minimalism is often associated with our living spaces.
 I'm quite unsentimental when it comes to possessions anyway, so I was an easy convert to the ways of Marie Kondo, the Japanese author of "The Life-Changing Magic of Tidying Up".
 If you haven't read it, it's easy to brush off as another decluttering manual, but it's much more than that.
-There's a kind of Shintoism underpinning the philosophy which links back to the current zeitgeist; the letting go of physical trappings with gratitude and thanks, rather than wanting more, more, more of stuff.
+There's a kind of Shintoism underpinning the philosophy; the letting go of physical trappings with gratitude and thanks, rather than wanting more and more stuff.
 Knowing and loving the stuff you have lessens the need to fill the void with more.

 Marie Kondo is not the only exponent of collecting and consuming less and focusing on personal growth.
 The first time I came across the portmanteau "Afluenza", was the title of the book published in 2009 by Oliver James.
 However, a quick Wikipedia check reveals the term could have been used as long ago as 1954.
 The concept is simple, our quest to metaphorically "keep up with the Joneses" is making us ill.
 This makes sense in a post war advertising boom, where for the first time we were told we could be happier if we only had what they had.